 - Staying calm and collected.
 Don’t get aggressive or emotional.
 Express yourself in a confident manner and take deep breaths to stay calm if you feel yourself getting worked up.

-- Focusing on specific behaviors.
-Address specific actions and behaviors, not personal attacks.
-Explain how certain behaviors make you feel and suggest alternative approaches.
-For example, say "Sending your work for review last-minute makes it hard for me to prioritize my time" instead of "You always dump your work for review on me at the last second."
+- Focusing on specific behaviours.
+Address specific actions and behaviours, not personal attacks.
+Explain how certain behaviours make you feel and suggest alternative approaches.
+For example, say "Sending your work for review last-minute makes it hard for me to prioritise my time" instead of, "You always dump your work for review on me at the last second."